jeosol/hello-world-docker/README.markdown

 ```
 git clone https://github.com/jeosol/hello-world-docker.git
 ```
 Then change to the **hello-world-docker** directory and issue one or both make commands described above to build the repl- or executable-based images (see previous section).
-Please ensure that you have docker installed and running on your local machine.
+Please ensure that you have Docker installed and running on your local machine before executing the **make** commands.

 Please file an issue if you encounter problems creating the docker images.